unitaryfund/unitaryhack2023/pages/hacker-guide.md

 Once you have found a [project]({{ '/projects/' | url }}) you want to work on, find an issue on that project you want to lend a hand on.
 This could be one of the special bountied issues (meaning if you submit a maintainer accepted solution for we will send you CASH), or any other issue on that repo.
-Pay special attention to issues tagged unitaryhack as they are ones the project maintainers have flagged as particularly good for contest participants to tackle.
+Pay special attention to issues tagged unitaryHACK as they are ones the project maintainers have flagged as particularly good for contest participants to tackle.

 > If you have questions while working on the issue always feel free to ping folks on the Discord on the #hack-help channel.